iamGeoWat/MinimalistDesktopSwitch/README.md

-## Hide Toolbar, Dock, Desktop icons with one click on MacOS
+## Toggle Toolbar, Dock and Icons visibility with one click to create minimalistic look of your Mac

 - How To Use
 	1. Clone this repository
 	2. Double click HideAl!.workflow, install with Automator installer
 	3. Now you can use it as a System Service, you can find it at Toolbar - Finder - Services - HideAl!

-> As it has become a System Service, you can bind it to keyboard shortcuts or gestures or anything else
+> As it has become a System Service, you can bind it to keyboard shortcuts or gestures or anything else.

 > You can find the workflow file later in /Users/Your-User-Name/Library/Services

 - Use Cases